 Don’t employ these dirty tactics.
-Consumers are scrutinizing online reviews more closely than ever, and inauthentic, fraudulent content on your digital properties will no doubt leave you at risk of severe reputational damage.
+Consumers are scrutinizing online reviews more closely than ever, and inauthentic, fraudulent content on your digital properties will no doubt leave you at risk of severe reputation damage.

 Smart businesses look beyond star ratings and pay close attention to the text content of their reviews.
 Already, many are investing in tools like word clouds, sentiment analysis, and review management software in order to generate data-driven insights on the customer experience, as well as leverage customer feedback to drive sales and performance.

-After all, people will have varying definitions of what counts as a five-star or one-star business.
+After all, people will have varying definitions of what counts as a 5-star or 1-star business.
 By analyzing in greater detail the information that comes directly from your customers, your organization can make smarter marketing decisions, not least in the area of online reputation management.

-There is no guarantee that customers will give five stars, of course, but your organization’s ability to generate new reviews, regardless of rating or sentiment, can have a major impact on sales.
-It’s even handier when most of the reviews you’re getting are short — in which case, quantity matters.
+There is no guarantee that customers will give five stars, of course, but your business’s ability to generate new reviews, regardless of rating or sentiment, can have a major impact on sales.
+More recent reviews tell others that customers recently visited your business and their experience is indicative of the current situation at your location.

 Does your organization really want five-star reviews across the board?
 Some will say the right answer lies somewhere between yes and no, but it’s probably the wrong question to ask anyway.
 Five-star reviews and ratings are not the be-all and end-all of your reputation.
 At a time when consumers value authenticity more than perfection, your business should do the same.